 Location: Oxon Hill, MD

 The hotel frontage was maintained at a flat grade adjacent to the street by grading techniques that incorporated appropriate curb appeal and no inconvenience to the passing pedestrians.
-Soltesz designed screen details of the loading docks so as to reduce the visibility from the main street.
-The firm also assisted the architects in determining the best method to phase the delivery vehicles access to the loading docks and the pedestrian traffic crossing in the front of the building.
+Soltesz designed screen details of the loading docks to reduce the visibility from the main street.
+The firm also assisted the architects in determining the best method to phase the delivery vehicles’ access to the loading docks and the pedestrian traffic crossing in the front of the building.
 This coordination was key to maintaining the operational needs of the hotel and yet compromising enough to allow pedestrian flow through the heart of the downtown area.